Lady Apache: AAA (2000–2005, 2016)

-CMLL (2005–2012)
+Return to CMLL (2005–2013)

 Lady Apache was still the reigning Mexican National Women's Championship when she left AAA and was given permission by the Comisión de Box y Lucha Libre Mexico D.F. (the Mexico City Boxing and Wrestling Commission) who sanctioned the championship, to keep and defend the championship as she returned to CMLL.
 Her return to CMLL took place on July 1, where she teamed up with Marcela to defeat La Amapola and Dark Angel.
 In 2006, Lady Apache began working a storyline feud with then-reigning CMLL World Women's Champion Hiroka.
 The storyline led to a Lucha de Apuestas at CMLL's 2006 Juico Final show, which Hiroka won, forcing Lady Apache to have all her hair shave off per Lucha Libre traditions.
 While Hiroka won Lady Apaches' hair, Lady Apache won the CMLL World Women's Championship from Hiroka two months later.
 Traditionally a Mexican National championship is vacated if the reigning champion wins a world title, but Lady Apache held the Mexican National Women's Championship for an additional six months, not vacating it until April 15, 2007.
 Lady Apache's third reign as CMLL World Women's Champion lasted 326 days and saw her successfully defend the championship against Hiroka and La Amapola.
 Lady Apache's next major storyline was against La Amapola, leading to La Amapola's rise up the ranks to the main events of CMLL.
 Lady Apache defeated La Amapola in a Lucha de Apuestas on that year's Sin Piedad show.
 Lady Apache won the match, leading to La Amapola being shaved bald.
 Three months later La Amapola defeated Lady Apache to end Lady Apache's third reign with the CMLL World Women's Championship.
 On February 6, 2009, Lady Apache, Dark Angel, Goddess, Hiroka, La Amapola, La Nazi, Marcela, La Medusa, Mima Shimoda, Princesa Blanca, and Sahori competed in an 11-woman steel cage match.
 In the end, Princesa Blanca pinned La Medusa, forcing her to be shaved bald, while Lady Apache escaped the cage to keep her hair safe.
 For the CMLL 76th Anniversary Show, Lady Apache teamed up with Dark Angel to defeat La Amapola and Hiroka.

 On August 20, 2010, it was announced that Lady Apache was pregnant and for that reason had to stop wrestling for at least seven months.
 She made her return to the wrestling ring at a CMLL event on July 31, 2011.
 CMLL originally announced a Lucha de Apuestas match between Lady Apache and Princesa Blanca in early 2012, but later canceled the match.
 Instead, the storyline feud between the two was rolled into a division-wide storyline that led to the main event of the 2012 Infierno en el Ring show.
 In the main event, 12 women all risked their hair or mask in a steel cage match.
 In the end, Princesa Blanca pinned Goya Kong, forcing Goya Kong to unmask.
 By mid-2013 it was announced that Lady Apache had left CMLL.